yangyan0925/homepage/index.md

   <p style="text-align:right; margin:0;">— 江泽民 (Jiang Zemin)</p>
 </blockquote>

-I am a postdoctoral researcher in the [Institute for Chinese Studies](https://www.geschkult.fu-berlin.de/e/oas/sinologie/index.html) at the [Freie Universität Berlin](https://www.fu-berlin.de/) and a core member of [Prof. Dr. Genia Kostka](https://www.geschkult.fu-berlin.de/e/oas/sinologie/institut/mitarbeiter/1_professoren/Kostka.html)’s ERC-funded project, [Digital Governance in China](https://www.digitalgovernancechina.eu/).
-In spring 2026, I will join the [School of Political Science and International Relations at Tongji University](https://spsir.tongji.edu.cn/main.htm) as an Assistant Professor.
-I earned my Ph.D. in Management Science and Engineering from [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) in July 2021 and served as a postdoctoral fellow at the [School of Public Policy and Management, Tsinghua University](https://www.sppm.tsinghua.edu.cn/), from 2021 to 2023.
+I am an incoming Assistant Professor at the [School of Political Science and International Relations, Tongji University](https://spsir.tongji.edu.cn/main.htm).
+Before joining Tongji, I was a postdoctoral researcher at the [Institute for Chinese Studies](https://www.geschkult.fu-berlin.de/e/oas/sinologie/index.html), [Freie Universität Berlin](https://www.fu-berlin.de/).
+I earned my Ph.D. in Management Science and Engineering from [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) in 2021.
 You can find my **curriculum vitae** here: [CV](./assets/file/CV_202506.pdf)

 My research lies at the intersection of political science and public administration, with a particular focus on **elite and bureaucratic politics**, **political propaganda**, **issue attention**, and **digital politics**.
 My work has been published in peer-reviewed journals such as *Comparative Politics*, *Administration & Society*, *Journal of Comparative Policy Analysis*, *Journal of Contemporary China*, and *China: An International Journal*.